tsanton/terraform-provider-tfepatch/README.md

 - Ensure the correct 'GOOS' and 'GOARCH' is set as environment variables
 - From your project root, run ```GOOS=linux GOARCH=amd64 go generate ./...```

-This created a *./docs* output with merged information from your examples folder. \
+This created a *./docs* output with merged information from your examples folder and the resource/attribute descriptions. \
+This *docs* folder can then be released in order to provide proper documentation of the usage of your custom provider.

-See [this](https://developer.hashicorp.com/terraform/tutorials/providers/provider-release-publish#generate-provider-documentation) for more info.
+See [this](https://developer.hashicorp.com/terraform/tutorials/providers/provider-release-publish#generate-provider-documentation) for more info about how to generate docs.